 There are several online websites that have monthly or weekly art challenges.
 This is particularly true for painting and drawing.

 If you google for it, you will find a lot of artists posting reference pictures or themes, and inviting other artists to make a representation within a certain deadline.

 Once you have completed your artwork you need to take a good quality picture of it and submit it.
 It will be posted on the website, often with the opportunity for artists to write reciprocal comments and constructive.

 Making art just because you enjoy the process, without worrying about anyone else seeing the final product, can be very liberating.

-Try focusing on a technique, of on a specific medium.
+Try focusing on a technique, or on a specific medium.
 Experiment, try new things, or just go with the flow of and create art because you enjoy it, without worrying about the outcome.

 One of the main challenges for beginner artists is that the artwork does not come out looking like what you had in your head.
 How our imagination envisions of the final piece is often very different from the results.

 Don’t get discouraged if the artwork takes a different turn during execution, and come out different.
-It takes a lot of practice to be able to plan knowing exactly how to render a certain effect.
+It takes a lot of practice to be able to render specific effects.